 In line with our anti-bullying policy and our culture of kindness webpage once an incident has been reported we will always conduct an investigation and proportionate corrections and sanctions will always be given.
-These can range from a 30, 45 or 60 minute corrections to time in the Reflection Room, a Fixed Term Exclusion or Permanent Exclusion for more serious or repeated instances.
+These can range from a 25 minute lunch time correction to time in the Reflection Room, a suspension or Permanent Exclusion for more serious or repeated instances.

-Exclusions:
+Suspension and Permanent Exclusions:

-Advice for Parents on Student Exclusion from School
+Advice for Parents on Suspension from School

 No Headteacher likes to exclude a student from school but there may be times when this is considered necessary.
-In some cases, a fixed-term exclusion from school will be deemed as the appropriate sanction.
-An exclusion from school is a very serious matter and will be noted on a child's school record.
+In some cases, a suspension from school will be deemed as the appropriate sanction.
+A suspension from school is a very serious matter and will be noted on a child's school record.

-If your child has been excluded it means that he or she will not be allowed to attend school because of difficulties which have arisen concerning his or her behaviour.
+If your child has been suspended it means that he or she will not be allowed to attend school because of difficulties which have arisen concerning his or her behaviour.

-A decision to exclude a student should be taken only:
+A decision to suspend a student should be taken only: